 For those of you who simply want the formulas without a detailed explanation, here you go:

 The formula for calculating the volume/dimensional weight for all commodities is 366 cubic inches per kilogram, 166 cubic inches per pound or 6000 cubic centimeters per kilogram.

-For calculation the volume weight, multiply the length by the width by the height (L x W x H) in inches to obtain the cubic inches, then:
+For calculating the volume weight using inches, multiply the length by the width by the height (L x W x H) in inches to obtain the cubic inches, then:

 - To obtain the dimensional weight in pounds using inches, divide the cubic inch result by 166

 - To obtain the dimensional weight in kilograms using inches, divide the cubic inch result by 366

-- Using Dimensions in Centimeters: To obtain the dimensional weight in kilograms using centimeters, multiply the length by the width by the height (L x W x H) in centimeters to obtain the cubic centimeters, then divide the result by 6000
+For calculating the volume weight using centimeters, multiply the length by the width by the height (L x W x H) in centimeters to obtain the cubic centimeters, then divide the result by 6000